cacheflowe/ctd-creative-coding/classes/class-07.md

 What is Node?

-* Node.js is an open-source, cross-platform, back-end JavaScript runtime environment that runs on the V8 engine and executes JavaScript code outside a web browser.
+* [Node.js](https://nodejs.org/) is an open-source, cross-platform, back-end JavaScript runtime environment that runs on the V8 engine and executes JavaScript code outside a web browser.
 * `npm` - Node Package manager

 Use cases

-* Web Server
+* Web Server & development tools
 * WebSocket server
 * Build tools & automations
 * Batch file-processing tasks